 Banner of the month

-You may not have seen it if you are browsing from a mobile device, but there is a banner in the top-right corner of our web page.
+If you are browsing from a mobile device, you may not have seen it, but there is a banner displayed in the top-right corner of our web pages on medium and high screen resolutions.
+We are using this space to advertise on endeavours and projects of interest.

 This month we are advertising for the collaborative privacytools website, which focus on giving a one-stop online resource to discover privacy-friendly tools that are available out there, free of spyware and trackers and with a focus on end to end encryption (ie encryption starts straight from your device and ends at your contact’s device, so that no one in between can tap on your communication) whenever possible.